 Tour of Australia and New Zealand late 2016 - 40 concerts

 Single 'Arrow 2' used for UNICEF commercial in Spain

 Topped the charts of music discovery website Tradiio.

-Crowdfunded their second album ‘Light Up My Head’, due for release in September 2015.
+Successfully Crowdfunded their third album set for release in 2017/18

 Single Arrow Part 1 featured on TV show Fiebre Maldini (Spanish Match of the Day) and a feature film on snowboarding by Powderwhore.